The AES Corporation (AES) Shares Decline Despite Market Challenges

 Sponsored

-The average price point forecasted by analysts for The AES Corporation (AES) is $30.00, which is $9.19 above the current market price.
-The public float for AES is 665.70M, and currently, short sellers hold a 1.87% ratio of that float.
-The average trading volume of AES on May 22, 2023 was 5.05M shares.
+The average price estimated by analysts for AES is $29.56, which is $9.74 above than the current price.
+The public float for AES is 665.70M, and at present, short sellers hold a 1.87% of that float.
+The average trading volume of AES on May 25, 2023 was 5.04M shares.

 AES’s Market Performance

-AES’s stock has seen a -5.88% decrease for the week, with a -12.82% drop in the past month and a -20.66% fall in the past quarter.
-The volatility ratio for the week is 2.82%, and the volatility levels for the past 30 days are at 2.84% for The AES Corporation The simple moving average for the last 20 days is -7.73% for AES stock, with a simple moving average of -18.40% for the last 200 days.
+AES’s stock has seen a -3.29% decrease for the week, with a -15.12% drop in the past month and a -20.20% fall in the past quarter.
+The volatility ratio for the week is 2.11%, and the volatility levels for the past 30 days are at 2.94% for The AES Corporation The simple moving average for the last 20 days is -8.28% for AES’s stock, with a simple moving average of -20.45% for the last 200 days.

 Insider Trading